MarcJamesIO/ecotask/README.md

 I checked the example site and made notes of the layout, fonts and colours used.
 I knew I was going to use the buttons, the hero (potentially with a video background) with the funky strip SVG's and the cards for the datasets.

+So I mocked up a very draft-y layout design in Photoshop you can find in the public/designs.psd file.

 Build:

 1. Check the data.